invocamanman/zksafeSpanishMafia/README.md

 Finally we have verified the generated proof to zkVerify blockchain!!

+###Modify zkSafe to hide Safe owners and adding recursion

+This project modifies the zkSafe circuits and contracts so that owners are also hidden.
+To achieve that, we have created a MerkleTree of owners with TREE_WIDTH=32.
+Then, only the merkle root (which is called owners_root) is stored in the smart contract and sent as public input of the circuit.
+Inside the circuit, it is enough to check that each of the signers is included in the merkle tree by verifying its siblings path.

+To accomplish this, we have implemented in Noir a function to verify a merkle tree leaf.
+It can be found inside `circuits/verify_signers/src/lib.nr`.
+The merkle tree is built using Poseidon hash.

+To fulfill the requirements, we have modified `verify_signers` circuits.
+Instead of sending an array of owners, we provide for each of the signers its merkle path and the leaf index (which are private inputs).
+We also provide the owners_root as a public input which is obtained from the smart contract.

+We have been able to generate and verify a proof of the noir circuit via command line, and using the inputs inside `circuit/verify_signers/Prover.toml`.
+We have been unable to run the test in Typescript due to the size of the circuit (our circuit size is 2**20).
+This is a known issue https://github.com/AztecProtocol/aztec-packages/issues/7554

+###Recursive Proving

+Using the circuit described above, we have created the circuits to be able to verify recursively an arbitrary number of owners and signers via recursive proving.

+Firstly, we have slightly modified the `verify_signers` circuit so that the threshold is not sent as a parameter anymore, and the circuit has one public output, which is the number of verified signatures.
+For each signature, the signer need to provide its leaf index and merkle path.

+Then, we have added two recursive circuits.

+- Recursion: It adds a verify_signers proof with and proves a new set of signers.
+It then returns as a public output the total number of verified signers so far.

+- Nested Recursion: It adds a recursive proof and proves a new set of signers.
+It then returns as a public output the total number of verifier signers so far.

+Notice that we have had to create two separate circuits since the proof size differs.

+Finally, this public output is verified against the threshold in the Smart contract and also used to verify the last recursive proof.

+We have been unable to finish the testing due to the issue mentioned above

 ### Problems we faced
 With the proof, we followed the the instructions at `https://docs.zkverify.io/tutorials/submit-proofs/noir-ultraplonk-example`
 We got stuck with an issue, when running `noir-cli key --input ./contract/hello_world/plonk_vk.sol --output ./target/vk.bin`